SangeetSarkar/SangeetSarkar/README.md

 ### Hi Peeps 👋
 <br>

 I am Sangeet Sarkar 1st year undergraduate from [National Institute of Technology](http://www.nits.ac.in/).
-I am a newbie web developer and always interested to learn and try out new things😊.
+I am a newbie web developer and always interested to learn and try out new things😊.Along with coding I am a bookworm and love reading books and learning about literature.
 <br><br>
 Age:19
 <br><br>